Jama'at Nusrat al-Islam wal-Muslimin

-Jama'at Nusrat ul-Islam wa al-Muslimin (جماعة نصرة الإسلام والمسلمين, JNIM; Groupe de soutien à l'islam et aux musulmans, GSIM; lit.
-'Support Group for Islam and Muslims') is a Salafi Jihadist organisation in the Maghreb and West Africa formed by the merger of Ansar Dine, al-Mourabitoun and the Saharan branch of al-Qaeda in the Islamic Maghreb (a militant wing of Al-Qaeda).
-Its leaders swore allegiance to Ayman al-Zawahiri.
+Jama'at Nusrat al-Islam wal-Muslimin (JNIM; جماعة نصرة الإسلام والمسلمين; Groupe de soutien à l'islam et aux musulmans, GSIM; lit.
+'Support Group for Islam and Muslims') is a united front of various Salafi jihadist organizations in the Maghreb and West Africa formed by the merger of Ansar Dine, al-Mourabitoun and the Saharan branch of al-Qaeda in the Islamic Maghreb.
+Its emir Iyad Ag Ghali swore allegiance to al-Qaeda's leader Ayman al-Zawahiri and the Taliban's leader Hibatullah Akhundzada in 2017.

 In the early 2020s, JNIM was reported to be the fastest-growing militant organization in the world.
 As of 2025, it is considered the most heavily armed militant group in the Sahel and one of the most powerful globally.
-The group operates a decentralized proto-state model in areas under its control, enforcing a strict interpretation of Islamic law and collecting taxes.
+The group operates a decentralized proto-state model in areas under its control, enforcing a strict interpretation of Islamic law and taking over taxation.
 Its influence is presently expanding southward into coastal West African countries, including Benin and Togo.

 History

 Founding

 Jama'a Nusrat ul-Islam wa al-Muslimin (JNIM) was formed as a coalition of four Salafi-jihadist groups operating in West Africa that were supportive of Al-Qaeda.
 The groups that made up the merger were Ansar Dine (AAL), al-Mourabitoun, Katiba Macina (FLM), and the Saharan branch of al-Qaeda in the Islamic Maghreb (AQIM).
-Former founder and leader of AAL, Iyad ag Ghali, was named the leader of the JNIM united front, and founder and emir of FLM, Amadou Koufa, became his second-in-command.
-Both held prominent roles in the Mali War that began in 2012, during which Islamist and separatist factions seized large parts of the country's north.
-Ghali is from the Tuareg ethnic group and Koufa belongs to the Fulani.
-Leaders formerly of al-Mourabitoun and AQIM, Mokhtar Belmokhtar and Djamel Okacha respectively, were Arab jihadists.
-Both were also founders of JNIM.

-On 2 March 2017, JNIM announced its formation in a video declaring it's Bay'ah (pledge of allegiance) to al-Qaeda's top leader Ayman al-Zawahiri, AQIM leader Abdelmalek Droukdel, and Taliban leader Hibatullah Akhundzada.
+On 2 March 2017, JNIM announced its formation in a video declaring its bay'ah (pledge of allegiance) to al-Qaeda's top leader Ayman al-Zawahiri, AQIM leader Abdelmalek Droukdel, and Taliban leader Hibatullah Akhundzada.
+Five militant leaders were present in this video; Ansar Dine emir Iyad Ag Ghali, Katiba Macina emir Amadou Koufa, deputy emir of al-Mourabitoun Abu Hassan al-Ansari, deputy emir of al-Qaeda in the Islamic Maghreb Djamel Okacha, and prominent AQIM "judge" Abu Abdulrahman al-Sanhaji.
 They also praised prominent slain al-Qaeda leaders such as Osama bin Laden and Abu Musab al-Zarqawi.

 On 16 March, the AQIM leadership released an audio message approving the merger.
-On 19 March, Al-Qaeda issued a statement approving the new group and accepting their bay'ah.
+On 19 March, al-Qaeda issued a statement approving the new group and accepting their bay'ah.

+Ghali was appointed as the emir of JNIM, and Koufa as the deputy-emir.
+Ghali is from the Ifoghas clan of the Tuaregs in northern Mali, and Koufa is a Fulani from central Mali.
+Ansari was a Tilemsi Arab from Gao Region.
+Okacha and Sanhaji were both longtime militants in AQIM and its predecessor, the Salafist Group for Preaching and Combat; Okacha is an Algerian Arab, and Sanhaji is Moroccan.
+All five had fought in the early stages of the Mali War.